 + How to Increase Mobile Site Speed

-+ Mobile App Optimization
++ Mobile App Optimization and Indexing

 There have been a number of misconceptions and half-truths circulating about mobile optimization, mostly as extremist responses to major announcements by tech companies like Google, and a panic that’s set in thanks to the rising trends of mobile use in most demographic segments.
 Fortunately, once you understand it, mobile optimization is relatively simple, and your site might already be in the clear.
 Still, there’s an ongoing component to mobile optimization—striving for a perfection that can never be reached—so there’s always more to learn about the process.

 Here’s the simplest definition of mobile optimization you’re liable to find on the Internet: mobile optimization is changing your site to be as usable and convenient as possible for users on mobile devices.
 Ten years ago, mobile devices didn’t exist (or at least, weren’t popular), so most sites were designed specifically for desktop screens.
 Mobile screens, like those on smartphones, offer a handful of unique elements that desktop-designed sites can’t address:

 Mobile optimization strives to fix all these problems.